opentox/loael-paper/loael.md

 Apart from this basic workflow lazar is completely modular and allows the researcher to use any algorithm for similarity searches and local QSAR modelling.
-Within this study we are using the following algorithms:
+Algorithms used within this study are described in the following sections.

 ### Neighbor identification